deephaven/barrage/docs/wire-guide.md

 :::note

 Note that not all rows are required to exist within the shift; it is recommended to avoid iterating through the entire range.
-See [IndexShiftData](https://github.com/deephaven/deephaven-core/blob/main/DB/src/main/java/io/deephaven/db/v2/utils/IndexShiftData.java) for insipration.
+See [RowSetShiftData](https://github.com/deephaven/deephaven-core/blob/main/engine/rowset/src/main/java/io/deephaven/engine/rowset/RowSetShiftData.java) for inspiration.

 :::